estokes/FLenser/README.md

 ## Recent Changes

+1.4.11
+* Default nesting separator changed to "" for parameters and lenses
+* Parameter.OfLens now allows specifying a prefix
+* Behavior of Flatten changed to respect the root prefix

 1.4
 * Lenses may now be used as parameters, which for one greatly simplifies large update statements, and also opens up many structured query possibilities.